kshedden/cscar_terminal/processes.md

 Working with processes and jobs
 ===============================

-A *process* is a program that is currently running on a system.
+A *process* is a program that is currently running on a computing system.
 Most UNIX servers support multiple users, so a machine may be running a number of proceses launched by various users, and will also be running dozens of system processes.
 These processes run "simultaneously" and share system resources through the multi-tasking capabilities of the OS.

 Modern computers have multiple cores, so multi-tasking may involve running programs on different cores, or having several proceses share